 Each plan differs, so check if it covers cost reimbursement for medical expenses.
 These include emergency vet visits, accidents, illness, surgery, medications, and even cancer treatments.

 If your pet already deals with a physical or medical ailment, take note of the insurers' stance on pre-existing conditions.
 Some pre-existing conditions are considered to be stable, controlled, or curable.
 Others are considered terminal and incurable.
 Incurable pre-existing conditions may have limited or excluded coverage.
 Some providers require a veterinary exam in order to determine your pet's coverage.

 Renewable benefits are enacted by a pet insurance provider to reassess your pet's state of health risk on an annual basis.
 When your pet undergoes a medical procedure, their pre-existing conditions are updated.
 This happens every time your policy is renewed and can result in lost or mitigated coverage for your pet as time goes on.

-A coverage providers policy exclusions will vary depending on the company, plan you select, and your pets breed.
-Most inexpensive insurance excludes coverage for behavioral training, elective, preventative, and dental procedures.
+A coverage provider's policy exclusions will vary depending on the company, plan you select, and your pets breed.
+Most inexpensive insurance excludes coverage for behavioural training, elective, preventative, and dental procedures.